 When there was time for questions, I asked one presenter what the implications would be for the learning curve for visually impaired pedestrians and others if they had to discern that "branded sounds" represented approaching cars.
 The presenter said that that wouldn't be a problem, and moved on to the next question.

-More than three years after the transportation noise session where I realized that many very smart people discern no problem with infusing residential streets and parking lots (which often border homes and yards) with distracting branded jingles, it is evident that marketers have jumped all over this "opportunity" - an opportunity that it is fair to say was afforded by NHTSA in its ever risk averse tendency to not want to disappoint the auto industry - to the detriment of our health via an ever crappier residential soundscape.
+More than three years after the transportation noise session where I realized that many very smart people discern no problem with infusing residential streets and parking lots (which often border homes and yards) with distracting branded sounds, it is evident that some marketers (and maybe some journalists speaking for marketers) still think that discordant "branded" sounds are a viable option - to the detriment of our health via an ever crappier residential soundscape.

-If this comes to pass, it will probably seem as if each individual sound - one car here, another one there - is not creating a huge amount of noise.
-Each unique instance could even be like just a few seconds of hearing someone's ring tone.
-And if you hear say twenty, or thirty, or eighty of these, well, that might be like hearing twenty, or thirty, or eighty ring tone sounds, for a few seconds each.
-It could wind up being a negligible change in some areas (those where the affluent live) and just a little bit crappier in denser areas - think of the areas where there is always litter, and once in a while someone upends a trash can and there's even more litter for a day or two - but the majority of people will adjust (especially those who listen to music in a headset much of the time).
+If this comes to pass, we could wind up with a negligible change in some areas (those where the affluent live) and it might be just a little bit crappier in denser areas - think of the areas where there is always litter, and once in a while someone upends a trash can and there's even more litter for a day or two - but the majority of people will adjust (especially those who listen to music in headsets much of the time).

-It will, in fact, be discernibly crappier.
-But two aspects of this are even worse than that.
+It could, in fact, be discernibly crappier.
+But two aspects of this are even worse than the sonic litter aspect.

-For one thing, what the hell does all of this sonic litter have to do with vulnerable pedestrians needing to know that a car is approaching?
-Please - don't even bother to answer.
+For one thing, what would all of this sonic litter have to do with vulnerable pedestrians needing to know that a car is approaching?
 The only truthful answer is "nothing."
-There is no possible way that the learning curve is going to be easy, especially for people with visual impairment.
+If branded sounds are used, there is no possible way that the learning curve is going to be easy.

-This is also going to add - in the fashion we refer to as "a ton of feathers" - to the psychic clutter that has brought us to a place where we are constantly fighting distraction.
+This would also add - in the fashion we refer to as "a ton of feathers" - to the psychic clutter that has brought us to a place where we are constantly fighting distraction.